Stalfork/landing-page/README.md

 # landing-page
-in this exercise im gonna create a page based on the instructions given on the The Odin Project lesson :)
+in this exercise im gonna create a page based on the instructions given on The Odin Project lesson :)